-Name of student: \\\\\\ Class: \\\\\ Date: \\\\\
+Name of stude nt: Class: Date:

-INDIVIDUAL PLANNING SPACE
+II NDIVIDUAL PLANNIN G SPACE

+A Th .
+(C C

-- A. Theme (Core or Optional)
+e (Core or Optional)

-- $\Box$ knowledge and the knower
+owledge and the knower

-- □ knowledge and technology
+owledge and technology

-- $\hfill\square$ knowledge and language
+owledge and language

-- □ knowledge and religion

-- □ knowledge and politics
+☐ knowledge and religion☐ knowledge and politics

-- $\hfill\square$ knowledge and indigenous societies
+owledge and indigenous s ocieties

-B. IA Prompt
+B. IA Pro -

 No. Knowledge question

-C. Explain briefly how you would unpack this IA Prompt or answer the question in the prompt
+C. Explai n briefly how you would u npack this IA Prompt of or answer the question in the prompt

+ı

 D. Objects researched for the IA Prompt you selected and discuss their relevance to it.
-(Include the image of the objects if possible)

-- Description of object #1:
+(Include the image of the objects if possible) Description of object #1:

 - How may this object link to the theme and IA Prompt chosen?
 What contribution does it make?
+How can this contribution be justified? - What interesting questions/points could be raised in discussing the prompt through the object?
+What evidence can be used to support the inclusion of this object in the commentary? - How may TOK manifest in the world around us through this object discussed in the context of the prompt? - What is the specificity of this object and its real-world context?

+- Description of object #2: - How may this object link to the theme and IA Prompt chosen?
+What contribution does it make?
 How can this contribution be justified?
 What interesting questions/points could be raised in discussing the prompt through the object?
 What evidence can be used to support the inclusion of this object in the commentary?

-- How may TOK manifest in the world around us through this object discussed in the context of the prompt?

-- What is the specificity of this object and its real-world context?
+How was TOV was if act in the would around up through this abject discussed in the context of - How may TOK manifest in the world around us through this object discussed in the context of the prompt?
+What is the specificity of this object and its real-world context?

-Description of object #2: - How may this object link to the theme and IA Prompt chosen?
+- Description of object #3: - How may this object link to the theme and IA Prompt chosen?
 What contribution does it make?
 How can this contribution be justified? - What interesting questions/points could be raised in discussing the prompt through the object?
 What evidence can be used to support the inclusion of this object in the commentary? - How may TOK manifest in the world around us through this object discussed in the context of the prompt? - What is the specificity of this object and its real-world context?

-Description of object #3:

-- How may this object link to the theme and IA Prompt chosen?
-What contribution does it make?
-How can this contribution be justified? - What interesting questions/points could be raised in discussing the prompt through the object?
-What evidence can be used to support the inclusion of this object in the commentary?

-- How may TOK manifest in the world around us through this object discussed in the context of the prompt?

-- What is the specificity of this object and its real-world context?